 It was in 2000 when I finally discovered the "interweb" and put together my first Geocities page with a PII 350Mhz box (this was finally ditched late 2013(!) after long being relegated to performing DNS, NAT and firewall services running on FreeBSD).
 After this held restrictions with what I could do, I discovered Sambar Server and a few years later, Apache running on a Win2K box.

-Now, my projects have included custom, bespoke control panels, bespoke content management systems, web service integrations and responsive design and have worked for individuals and large international corporations both as an employed developer and a freelance developer.
+Now, my projects have included custom, bespoke control panels, bespoke content management systems, web service integrations, responsive design, APIs, system architecture, open-source PHP packages and have worked for individuals and large international corporations both as an employed developer and a freelance developer.

 As an aside to my web development, I also enjoy hacking away with some C++ and C# projects and develop basic windows applications that I release on clue-by-4.org.
 I also still enjoy writing the odd Perl script and seem to have a strange warmth towards Regex.